griffinshufeldt/Covid-Predoc-Task/README.md

-# Covid-Predoc-Task
+# Covid Data Simulation Exercise
-Repository for the predoctoral data simulation exercise.
+Repository for the data simulation exercise.
+Assigning those in treatment groups with different types of ads (emotional, logic, or none) to see impact on covid vaccination.

 # Instructions For Reproduction